PabloNH00/rosa_robot/rosa_description/README.md

 It will run "bringup_launch.py", it will also execute a pre-configured rviz2 with all necessary components.
 This launcher is supposed to be used both for SLAM and for navigation.
 Localization with AMCL wil always be active to help the robot to map and to navigate.

-It is necessary an active joint between the "odom" and "base_footprint" frames, so **one of the previous launcher should be executed first**
+It is necessary an active joint between the "odom" and "base_footprint" frames, so **one of the previous launcher should be executed first with the rosa_driver node if using the real robot**

     ros2 launch rosa_description rosa_nav_slam_launch.py